by Phoenix Desertsong, Trading Card Enthusiast

-As a successful seller of Yu-Gi-Oh and Pokemon cards on EBay and Amazon, I know that sometimes it's frustrating to watch cards you think should sell simply not sell!
-So, how do you know which cards will sell VS the cards won't sell, regardless of their list price on various card seller websites.
-Here are some tips on how to successfully sell Yu-Gi-Oh and Pokemon cards on eBay.
+As a successful reseller of Pokemon and YuGiOh cards on EBay, Amazon, and ComC, I can tell you that it takes a lot of hard work.
+How do you know which cards will sell VS the cards that won't sell.
+Here are some tips on how to successfully sell Pokemon and YuGiOh cards on eBay.

-How to Check Current Card Prices for Yu-Gi-Oh Cards
+How to Check Current Prices for Yu-Gi-Oh Cards

 For Yu-Gi-Oh cards, I tend to use the values that are listed on the TCGPlayer.com website.
 When you look up a card on TCGPlayer.com, it gives you a low value, a medium value, and a high value.
 TCGPlayer also has a Market Price, which tracks the last few average actual sales for that card.
 If the Market Price is close, equal to, or higher than the Mid price, it's usually a sign that the market is strong for that card.
 If it's significantly lower, then you'll have to price that card lower to help sell it more quickly.